z-adams/Tutorials/Pointers/pointers.md

 ### The Stack

-Since a program can only execute one line of code at a time, calling functions can be organized in the following way: consider the program
+Because of the depth-first way that a program is traversed during execution, stepping deeper and deeper as functions call more functions, the state of the program is often organized in the following way: consider the program

 ```c
 int main()